Welcome to Scientifically Yours 2019. On this page you will find current information about our program.

 Here are a few things you might want to keep in mind while packing to ensure that your stay with us is as comfortable as possible.
 Don’t forget your alarm clock!
 We won’t be able to give wake-up calls.

-Clothing: Generally, dress for the workshop is casual (jeans, shorts and skirts), however, in many of the projects, long pants and closed-toed shoes are required.
-Please wear closed-toed shoes while participating in the science projects.
+Clothing: Generally, dress for the workshop is casual (jeans, shorts and skirts), however, in many of the projects, long pants and closed shoes are required.
+Please wear closed shoes while participating in the science projects.
 This is a matter of laboratory safety.

 A T-shirt will be provided for you to wear over the 2 day stay.
-You are asked to wear the T-shirt during both days, with the exception of the Mentors dinner, for ease of identification.
+You are asked to wear the T-shirt during both days, with the exception of the Mentors dinner, for ease of identification while on campus.

 Mentors’ Dinner: We have scheduled ‘an evening with professionals in STEM careers’.
 You will want to bring something nice to wear for this special semi-formal dinner.
 (A tuxedo or long gown and tiara would be too much.)

 Accommodations: For the 2019 SY conference, participants are staying in the Lowenberger Residence.
 Rooms have either one twin bed or two twin beds, and two rooms share one bathroom.
 If you would like to request to share a room with a friend, please email Christene Carpenter-Cleland at email@example.com.

 - Items provided in each room in residence include: towel, face cloth, bed linen/pillow, soap, plastic drinking cup, closet hangers.

 - You may want to bring your own pillow and towel to give your room an at-home feel.

 - Make sure to pack your toothbrush, toothpaste, shampoo, blow-dryer, etc!

 - Bring any games or movies you would like to share with the group.
 Meals and snacks are provided throughout the day, however you are welcome to bring your own in-room midnight snacks.
 Please, do not bring food with tree nuts or peanuts.